 The Clinical Supervisor manages intern supervision and oversees all resident issues of a clinical nature.
 He/she is a licensed professional in the State of California and meets current supervisory requirements.
 The Assistant and/or Clinical Director is the interns’ primary administrative contact.
 He/she coordinates all aspects of interns’ presence in the practicum-site facility, including orientation, logistical concerns, and any other issues of a non-clinical nature.
 The Assistant and/or Clinical Director works closely with the practicum site’s staff (RCFE’s, Mental Health Clinic, ICT’s case managers and social workers) to insure a smooth operation of the program and to insure program effectiveness.

-2018 Program is full.
-Please contact us regarding future openings.
+The Program is accepting applications.
+Please contact us regarding applying.